memcached/memcached-proxylibs/lib/routelib/README.md

 backend memcached instances.
 For this example you need a memcached listening on localhost port 11212

-You may need to adjust the require line to give the full path to where `routelib.lua` was downloaded.

 Now, start the proxy: `memcached -o proxy_config=routelib.lua,proxy_arg=example.lua`

-You may also specify the path to lua libraries with environment variables: `LUA_PATH="/path/to/etc/?.lua" memcached -o proxy_config=./example.lua`
+You may also specify the path to lua libraries with environment variables: `LUA_PATH="/path/to/etc/?.lua" memcached -o proxy_config=routelib.lua,proxy_arg=example.lua``

 ## Main config Reference